 As completed, Mythos contains all of the material in Transformations and more, and presents the information in the manner that Campbell himself did.
 The images that Cambell presented are clearly visible (and properly licensed from their owners), and the entire project is something of which we would like to think that Joe himself would have been proud.

-We are in the process of preparing the remaining lectures (on James Joyce's novels) for a release under a separate title.
+We are in the process of preparing the video of the remaining lectures (on James Joyce's novels) for a release under a separate title.
 (These wonderful lectures did not fit the image-centered format of the Mythos series, nor do they suit themselves to being cut into five one-hour programs, and so we have decided to release them separately.)

 We appreciate the patience and forebearance of our associates.